Country Report for South Africa

 Summary of necessary legal reform to achieve full prohibition

 Prohibition is still to be achieved in the home.

 Under common law, parents have the power “to inflict moderate and reasonable chastisement on a child” (R v Janke and Janke 1913 TPD 382), and this power may be delegated to a person acting in the parent’s place (except teachers and others specifically prohibited in legislation from using it in alternative care settings).
-A 2017 High Court decision held that the common law defence of “moderate and reasonable chastisement” was unconstitutional, but this is still to be confirmed in legislation.
+A 2017 High Court decision held that the common law defence of “moderate and reasonable chastisement” was unconstitutional, but this has been appealed and this is still to be confirmed in legislation.
 The near universal acceptance of corporal punishment in childrearing necessitates clarity in law that no level of corporal punishment is acceptable.
 The common law defence should be explicitly repealed, and prohibition enacted of all corporal punishment and other cruel or degrading forms of punishment.